Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 Others to consider as well:

 * ARMv9-A A64: It's released, devices expected in 2022.
-Very similar to v8 so should be able to share the code.
+Very similar to v8 so should be able to share the code as a microarchitecture.
 Verdict: on the roadmap
-* 32-bit ARM: Old phones, the Raspberry Pi Zero.
-The XML database is similar.
+* C: compilation to a self-contained C program makes porting much easier, and obviates the need for many of these architectures.
+Verdict: on the roadmap.
+Note though that this is only compiling to a subset of C - not every C program can be produced.
+And some things like tail calls are really hard to encode in C, or add significant compilation overhead, so it can't be the only option.
+* WASM: it still doesn't support `tail calls <https://github.com/WebAssembly/proposals/issues/17>`__.
+Given the lack of progress it seems like a low priority.
 Verdict: Contributor.
+* LLVM: The bitcode format may be worth targeting at some point.
+Per blog posts the API is much more unstable than the IR, and generating the IR in memory and parsing it is about as fast as using the API.
+Verdict: Contributor.
 * RISC-V: There are $100-ish dev boards listed at https://riscv.org/exchange/boards/.
 No non-dev systems yet.
 It's a relatively simple ISA, similar to ARM.
 Verdict: Contributor
+* 32-bit ARM: Old phones, the Raspberry Pi Zero.
+The XML database is similar.
+Verdict: Contributor.
+* 32-bit x86: Old desktop PCs.
+From a time/effort perspective it seems cheaper to buy a new computer instead of writing support for these.
+Verdict: C backend or contributor.
 * POWER: `Raptor <https://secure.raptorcs.com/content/base/products.html>`__ sells expensive systems.
-Even more niche than RISC-V. Verdict: C backend.
+Much more niche than RISC-V. Verdict: C backend.
 * MIPS: the company that develops it went bankrupt and is now doing RISC-V. There are consumer systems available in China (Loongson), but the rumor is that they too are moving to RISC-V or else to their own architecture LoongArch.
 Verdict: C backend.
 * z/Architecture: really expensive, weird OS.
 Verdict: C backend.
 * SPARC: It's end-of-life but I guess you can still buy servers second-hand.
 Verdict: C backend.
-* 32-bit x86: Old desktop PCs.
-From a time/effort perspective it seems cheaper to buy a new computer instead of writing support for these.
-Verdict: C backend or contributor.
-* WASM: it still doesn't support `tail calls <https://github.com/WebAssembly/proposals/issues/17>`__.
-Given the lack of progress it seems like a low priority.
-Verdict: Contributor.
-* LLVM: The bitcode format may be worth targeting at some point.
-Per blog posts the API is much more unstable than the IR, and generating the IR in memory and parsing it is about as fast as using the API.
-Verdict: Contributor.
-* C: compilation to a self-contained C program makes porting much easier, and obviates the need for many of these architectures.
-Verdict: on the roadmap.
-Note though that this is only compiling to a subset of C - not every C program can be produced.
-And some things like tail calls are really hard to encode in C, or add significant compilation overhead, so it can't be the only option.

-From a design perspective supporting 2-4 architectures is not much different from supporting 10, it's just a larger set of cases, but 10 is more than twice the work of 4.
+From a design perspective supporting 2 architectures is not much different from supporting 10, it's just a larger set of cases, but 10 is 5x the work of 2.
 ARM support will be tested through QEMU, x86 natively.
 There are also CI services that could work (Drone).
 Code bloat is an issue but keeping each ISA in its own folder should avoid drift.

 In addition to the basic ISAs, there are also extensions and `microarchitectures <https://en.wikipedia.org/wiki/Microarchitecture>`__ to consider. `PassMark <https://www.cpubenchmark.net/share30.html>`__ has a list of CPU shares, it's probably wildly skewed to gaming but it's better than nothing.
-The data on CPU cycles, ports, etc. is rather detailed so it will probably depend on user submissions; for now I'll use my own CPU (AMD A6-3650 APU).
+The data on CPU cycles, ports, etc. is rather detailed and has to be generated by running benchmarking programs, so it will probably depend on user submissions; for now I'll use my own CPU (AMD A6-3650 APU).

 Operating systems
 =================